alan-turing-institute/affinity-vae/README.md

   -de, --depth INTEGER            Depth of the convolutional layers (default
                                   3).
   -ch, --channels INTEGER         First layer channels (default 64).
+  -fl, --filters TEXT             Comma-separated list of filters for the
+                                  network.
+Either provide filters, or capacity
+                                  and depth.
   -ld, --latent_dims INTEGER      Latent space dimension (default 10).
   -pd, --pose_dims INTEGER        If pose on, number of pose dimensions.
 If 0
                                   and gamma=0 it becomesa standard beta-VAE.
+  -bn_enc, --bnorm_encoder        Batch normalisation in encoder is on if
+                                  True.
+  -bn_dec, --bnorm_decoder        Batch normalisation in encoder is on if
+                                  True.
+  -gsdcl, --gsd_conv_layers INTEGER
+                                  The number of output channels for the convolution layers at the end of the GSD decoder
+  -spl, --n_splats INTEGER        Number of Gaussian splats.
+  -kr, --klreduction TEXT         Mean or sum reduction on KLD term.
   -be, --beta FLOAT               Beta maximum in the case of cyclical
                                   annealing schedule
   -bl, --beta_load                The path to the saved beta array file to be